-Dear students, please find below the admission results for the MMOPK program from the second round of exams for LAS students enrolled for the 2022–23 academic year.
+Dear students, please find in the article below the MMOPK admission results for the second round of exams for LAS students enrolled for the 2022–23 academic year.

 LAS 1 Results

-Click on the links below to download the list of LAS 1 candidates who have been admitted to the second round of exams:
+Click on the links below to download the results for LAS 1 candidates who have been admitted to the second round of exams:

-Students enrolled in… Preliminary Results for the Second Group of Events FINAL Results for the Second Round of Events
+Students enrolled in… PROVISIONAL Results for the Second Group of Events FINAL Results for the Second Group of Events

 LAS 1 – DEPH LAS 1 – DEPH Results